Economic policy of the Clinton administration: Welfare reform

-On taking office in early 1993, Clinton proposed a $16 billion stimulus package primarily to aid urban area programs favored by progressives.
+On taking office in early 1993, Clinton proposed a $16 billion stimulus package, primarily to aid urban area programs favored by progressives.
 The package was quickly defeated by a Republican filibuster in the Senate.
 Serious efforts at welfare reform required bipartisan support.
-With the landslide Republican win in the 1994 midterm elections, Clinton was forced to moderate policies, wherein he adopted mostly conservative proposals supported by most Republicans, while claiming the major credit for them.
+With the landslide Republican win in the 1994 midterm elections, Clinton was forced to moderate policies; he adopted mostly conservative proposals supported by most Republicans and claimed the major credit for them.

 The Personal Responsibility and Work Opportunity Act (PRWORA) of 1996 established the Temporary Assistance for Needy Families (TANF) food assistance program, which was funded by block grants to the states.
-This program replaced the Aid to Families with Dependent Children (AFDC) program, which had open-ended funding for those who qualified and a federal match for state spending.
+The program replaced the Aid to Families with Dependent Children (AFDC) program, which had open-ended funding for those who qualified and a federal match for state spending.
 To receive the full TANF grant amounts, states had to meet certain requirements related to their own spending, as well as the percentage of recipients working or participating in training programs.
-This threshold could be reduced if welfare caseloads fell.
+The threshold could be reduced if welfare caseloads fell.
 The law also modified the eligibility rules for means-tested benefits programs such as food stamps and Supplemental Security Income (SSI).

 CBO estimated in March 1999 that the TANF basic block grant (authorization to spend) would total $16.5 billion annually through 2002, with the amount allocated to each state based on the state's spending history.
-These block grant amounts proved to be more than the states could initially spend, as AFDC and TANF caseloads dropped by 40% from 1994 to 1998 due to the booming economy.
+The block grant amounts proved to be more than the states could initially spend, as AFDC and TANF caseloads dropped by 40% from 1994 to 1998 because of the booming economy.
 As a result, states had accumulated surpluses which could be spent in future years.
-States also had the flexibility to use these funds for child care and other programs.
+States also had the flexibility to use those funds for child care and other programs.
 CBO also estimated that TANF outlays (actual spending) would total $12.6 billion in fiscal years 1999 and 2000, grow to $14.2 billion by 2002, and reach $19.4 billion by 2009.
-For scale, total spending in FY 2000 was approximately $2,000 billion, so this represents around 0.6%.
+For scale, total spending in FY 2000 was approximately $2,000 billion and so that represents around 0.6%.
 Further, CBO estimated that unspent balances would grow from $7.1 billion in 2005 to $25.4 billion by 2008.